TheStatsProject/LMPW/content/mexican-migrant-labor-economic-impact.md

 **Key Takeaway:**
 Unauthorized immigrant employment fluctuates with economic cycles but consistently supports key U.S. sectors.

-<p style="color: #f0b90b;">Based on the data already collected in point 1 and the data on unauthorized individuals in the United States, we will calculate the number of unauthorized employees.
+Based on the data already collected in point 1 and the data on unauthorized individuals in the United States, we will calculate the number of unauthorized employees.
 Based on the same methodology used to calculate the contribution of citizens of Mexican parents, we need to do the same and determine how many unauthorized individuals are of Mexican origin, as shown in the following graph.
-Similar to the trends in unauthorized immigration, one of the interesting aspects of this research is that, after 2017, unauthorized immigration to the United States not only decreased, but actually plummeted, as shown in the graph.</p>
+Similar to the trends in unauthorized immigration, one of the interesting aspects of this research is that, after 2017, unauthorized immigration to the United States not only decreased, but actually plummeted, as shown in the graph.

-<p style="color: #f0b90b;">Some point to President Obama's strict deportation priorities and increased border patrols; others, to the devastating COVID-19 lockdowns.
-Whatever the cause, migration came to a complete halt, only to resurface strongly in 2021 and continue to increase as economic crises related to the disruption of economic dynamism in Latin American countries, the Middle East, and most of the world due to lockdown measures had global repercussions.</p>
+Some point to President Obama's strict deportation priorities and increased border patrols; others, to the devastating COVID-19 lockdowns.
+Whatever the cause, migration came to a complete halt, only to resurface strongly in 2021 and continue to increase as economic crises related to the disruption of economic dynamism in Latin American countries, the Middle East, and most of the world due to lockdown measures had global repercussions.

-<p style="color: #f0b90b;">Starting in 2021, migrant caravans the size of small cities will once again make the news, but now they are a reality in the Americas.
-They are not just statistics on a spreadsheet; they are humanity in motion, a living barometer of the geopolitical distortions and economic inequality created by the impact of the disruption of many production lines and value chains destroyed during this process.</p>
+Starting in 2021, migrant caravans the size of small cities will once again make the news, but now they are a reality in the Americas.
+They are not just statistics on a spreadsheet; they are humanity in motion, a living barometer of the geopolitical distortions and economic inequality created by the impact of the disruption of many production lines and value chains destroyed during this process.

 <div id="pie-unauthorized-share" style="width: 100%; max-width: 700px; margin: auto; height: 500px;"></div>
 <script src="https://cdn.plot.ly/plotly-2.27.0.min.js"></script>